On the integral cohomology of quotients of manifolds by cyclic groups: Introduction

 \section{Introduction}

-Consider a compact complex manifold $X$ and a finite automorphism group of prime order $G$ acting on $X$.
-In this article, we will study the following question: how to calculate the integral cohomology of the quotient $X/G$?
+Consider a compact connected orientable manifold (without boundary) $X$ and a finite automorphism group $G$, of prime order $p$, acting on $X$.
+In this article, we study the integral cohomology of the quotient $X/G$.
 The group $G$ acts naturally on the cohomology of $X$.
-In the case of cohomology with complex coefficients, the last question has an easy answer: $H^{*}(X/G,\mathbb{C})$ is isomorphic to the invariant space $H^{*}(X,\mathbb{C})^{G}$.
-But for integral cohomology, this property does not hold anymore.
+In the case of cohomology with rational coefficients, the problem is much simpler, $H^{*}(X/G,\mathbb{Q})$ is isomorphic to the invariant space $H^{*}(X,\mathbb{Q})^{G}$.
+Nevertheless, for integral cohomology this property does not hold anymore.